Pravargav/Amadeus/SAC/english/active-passive-interrogative.md

 ---

-2️⃣ Is / Am / Are Questions (Continuous Tenses)
+2️⃣ Starting with Is / Am / Are Questions (Continuous Tenses)

-🔸 Present Continuous

-Active:

-> Is he writing a letter?

-Passive:

-> Is a letter being written by him?

-📌 Rule:

-is/am/are → same

-add being + V3

-🔸 Past Continuous

-Active:

-> Was she painting a picture?

-Passive:

-> Was a picture being painted by her?

 ---

-3️⃣ Has / Have / Had Questions (Perfect Tenses)
+3️⃣ Starting with Has / Have / Had Questions (Perfect Tenses)

-🔸 Present Perfect

-Active:

-> Has he completed the work?

-Passive:

-> Has the work been completed by him?

-🔸 Past Perfect

-Active:

-> Had they finished the project?

-Passive:

-> Had the project been finished by them?

 ---

-4️⃣ Modal Verbs (can, will, must, should, etc.)
+4️⃣ Qns starting with Modal Verbs (can, will, must, should, etc.)

-🔸 Modal Interrogative

-Active:

-> Can you solve this problem?

-Passive:

-> Can this problem be solved by you?

-📌 Rule:

-Modal + be + V3

----